naveedali8086/codetest/README.txt

 4. Inconsistent response format from controllers/repository

-4. String based constants does not have single source of truth, they are hardcoded everywhere in code, instead Enums could be utilized.
-I have added for understanding (obviously they are incomplete), consequently making code difficult to read, understand and manage
+4. String based constants does not have single source of truth, they are hardcoded everywhere in code, instead Enums could be utilized, consequently making code difficult to read, understand and manage.
+I have added for understanding (obviously they are incomplete)

 5. Try/Catch were almost missed neither the Handler.php was found that is handling all exceptions in app and generating consistent response

-6. Too much redundant code was found for getting jobs i.e. messages should be set in translation files
+6. Too much redundant code was found for getting jobs i.e. to fetch jobs 3 methods almost had the check long longs queries and checks

 7. No use of laravel form requests was found and all the needed data modification was done right in repository method i.e. store() of booking controller